chid-mulesoft/mule-deploy-project/README.md

 ### create API instance in API Manager

 The maven profile "crowd" is used to create or look up API Instance in Anypoint Platform API Manager.
+The implementation is using Groovy script and it is wrapped as a Maven task.
+So it can be used by any CICD products with Maven support, in different platforms (Windows, Linux)

 To deploy an API implentation, normally it will includes two deployment targets:
    1. Runtime Manager